Bilalh/Bash-Scripts/Readme.md

 Install
 -------
-* Source from your .bashrc
+* Source from your .bashrc or .zshrc

 Issues
 ------